Howard K. Kurman, Principal

 Labor And Employment Law Litigation

-Howard K. Kurman is an employment attorney and chair of the firm’s Labor & Employment Practice Group.
+Howard K. Kurman is an employment attorney.
 Mr. Kurman regularly counsels clients on all aspects of proactive employment/labor issues.
 He represents employers ranging in size from as small as 20 employees to those employers with geographically disparate locations consisting of over 4,000 employees.
 Mr. Kurman assures, through regular contact with his clients, that they promulgate and maintain the most effective employment policies that will, to the extent possible, minimize their legal exposure in today’s litigious workplace.
 Mr. Kurman offers advice on employee handbooks, employment agreements, and covenants not to compete as well as confidentiality and non-disclosure agreements.
+Previously, Mr. Kurman was the chair of the firm’s Labor & Employment Practice Group.

 Mr. Kurman is also a skilled employment litigator who has successfully represented employers in a myriad of administrative, judicial, and commercial litigation before the NLRB, EEOC, federal and state courts, and other administrative agencies such as the Department of Labor and OFCCP.
 Mr. Kurman also counsels clients on union relations and regularly conducts collective bargaining negotiations on behalf of his unionized clients.